elirangor/support-toolkit/README.md

 # Support Toolkit - Chrome Extension

-🧰 A lightweight helper for daily support workflows — built to speed up Grafana report formatting and log review tasks.
+🧰 A lightweight helper for daily support workflows, designed to speed up Grafana report formatting and bulk URL handling.

 ## 💡 What This Solves